 The watchman function periodically transmits radar pulses for one minute to check for targets in a guard zone.
 If a target is found in the zone, watchman is cancelled and the radar continues transmitting.
-If no target is found the radar goes into standby for the number of minutes specified on the Radar menu.
+If no target is found the radar goes into standby for the number of minutes specified on the Radar-General menu.
 This feature is useful when you do not need the radar's function continuously but want to be alerted to radar targets in a specific area.

-- 1. Set a guard zone, referring to "6.12.1 Setting a Guard Zone" on page 6-15.
-(Watchman is inoperative unless a guard zone is active.) - 2.
+- Set a guard zone, referring to "6.12.1 Setting a Guard Zone" on page 6-15.
+(Watchman is inoperative unless a guard zone is active.
+Further, it can be set only during TX.) - 2.
 Press the MENU key to open the menu. - 3.
 Open the Radar-General menu. - 4.
 Use the RotoKey to select Watchman and set Watchman rest interval.